 In order to fulfil our obligations and award payments to eligible claimants it will be necessary to verify whether the bank account you have told us about is open and belongs to the business/person proposed.
 For the purpose of validating your payment, we will share your information with external partners such as the National Fraud Initiative (NFI) to help prevent fraud, which is allowed by law.
 Using this data, the NFI will facilitate Experian Finance PLC being able to verify the information you have given us and return a score indicating the strength of the match of data provided.
-As part of the process, we will also provide data to the Department for Levelling Up, Housing and Communities.
-We will also share data internally for the purpose of fulfilling our obligations as a
+As part of the process, we will also provide data to the East Midlands Combined County Authority (EMCCA) and Ministry of Housing, Communities and Local Government (MHCLG).
+We will also share data internally for the purpose of fulfilling our obligations as a Local Authority, an example of which would be for the Revenues team to share the data with the Customer Management team.
+For further information about how your personal information will be used, please visit www.southderbyshire.gov.uk/privacy where you can see a full copy of our Privacy Notice.